helloturbine/turbine-docs/docs/records/vendors.md

 ## Add a SKU to the Vendor

 Many times, your supplier uses a specific term or code to refer to an item.
 We call that the [Vendor SKU](https://docs.helloturbine.com/records/skus).
+You may have head it called a "Manufacturer Code" or similar.

 To add a SKU to a Vendor, you'll need:
-* the Internal SKU
+* the Remote SKU
 * the Vendor SKU
 * the Lead Time for the SKU
 * the cost of that unit from your supplier

+The Lead Time should factor in travel time _and_ manufacturing time.

 ## Edit a Vendor